Student appeals against assessment rankings in HSC courses - school review of assessments

 Provided the school is satisfied that these conditions have been met, no change to the assessment will be made.

-The school must inform the student of the outcome of the school review of their assessment and advise them of the provision for subsequent appeal to BOSTES.
-The advice on this appeal to BOSTES should include information about grounds for appeal.
+The school must inform the student of the outcome of the school review of their assessment and advise them of the provision for subsequent appeal to NESA.
+The advice on this appeal to NESA should include information about grounds for appeal.